neo-project/docs/en-us/node/api/getrawmempool.md

 # Getrawmempool method

-Obtain an unrecognized transaction list in memory.
+Obtain the list of unconfirmed transactions in memory.

-## Call the example
+## Example

 Request text: